jon-harper/QExt/README.md

 QExt is currently highly unstable (pre-alpha) and subject to change, including API changes and wholesale renaming/removal/replacement of classes and functions.

 ### QeCore
-- Public and private classes: done
+- Public and private base classes: done
 - D-ptr and q-ptr, `auto` semantics: done
-- `QeUniquePointer`: nearly complete
+- `QeUniquePointer`: nearly complete, needs code review

 ### QeWidgets
 - Some widgets need cleanup, polish, and documentation